 You follow a Docs as Code approach.
-You are writing documentation with the same tools that are used to code.
-Even the docs are already hosted on GitHub, and the revision process happens through pull requests.
+You're writing documentation with the same tools that you use to code.
+The docs are hosted on GitHub, and the revision process happens through pull requests.

-Nevertheless, every time you review new contributions, you have to download and build the documentation locally to make sure that the images and markup annotations did not break the page.
+Nevertheless, every time you review new contributions, you have to download and build the documentation locally to ensure that the images and markup annotations did not break the page.
 If this is the case, let's see how to automate the build of your docs PR using Netlify CI!
-I'll be using Sphinx for building the docs, but you can follow the same approach with any other static site generator.

 Step 1 - Create a Netlify account

 If you haven't heard about Netlify before, the service automatically builds and publishes a website for every new commit in a Git repository.

 Netlify works similarly to GitHub Pages.
 The main difference is that Netlify also deploys a website for every pull request, and not only when the

 gh-pages branch is updated.
 Netlify is a paid service but they also offer a starter plan for experimentation that comes with monthly credits for free.